AkchurinDA/Fortuna.jl/README.md

 ## Help and Support

-For assistance with the package, please raise an issue on the [Github Issues](https://github.com/AkchurinDA/Fortuna.jl/issues) page.
+For assistance with the package, please raise an issue on the [GitHub Issues](https://github.com/AkchurinDA/Fortuna.jl/issues) page.
 Please use the appropriate labels to indicate the specific functionality you are inquiring about.
 Alternatively, contact the author directly at [AkchurinDA@gmail.com](mailto:AkchurinDA@gmail.com?subject=Fortuna.jl).

 ## Acknowledgements